-Yuchai has a new facility at its primary manufacturing facility in Yulin City, Guangxi Province, to develop and produce a full portfolio of natural gas powered engines to complement its existing suite of diesel engines.
-The main applications of Yuchai's natural gas engines are in large buses, mid-to heavy-duty trucks, industrial and power generation applications and the marine sector.
+Yuchai has a new facility at its primary manufacturing facility in Yulin City, Guangxi Zhuang Autonomous Region, to develop and produce a full portfolio of natural gas powered engines to complement its existing suite of diesel engines.
+The main uses of Yuchai's natural gas engines are in large buses, mid-to heavy-duty trucks, industrial and power generators and the marine sector.